Navigating ARC-AGI: From Zero to One

 - Create submission-ready output

-💡 Pro Tip: This tutorial demonstrates the core concepts.
-Real competitive solvers use much larger DSLs, smarter search algorithms, and neural guidance!
+Note: this tutorial is just the core concepts.
+Real competitive solvers use much larger DSLs, smarter search, and neural guidance.

 1. Setting Up Your Environment